litepress/litepress.cn/wp-content/plugins/simple-feature-requests/readme.txt

 No!
 Users submit feature requests through the front-end of your website.
 They never have to know you’re using WordPress if you don’t want them to.

-= Can I categorize or add a status to feature requests? =
+= Can I categorize feature requests? =

 Yes, with the [Pro version](https://simplefeaturerequests.com/?utm_source=JCK&utm_medium=wp.org&utm_campaign=Readme).